lestrrat/writing-sample/README.md

 Start out by taking 50g of unbleached flour, and 50g of water.
-Mix them well so that there are no dry spots, and leave it in a container, lightly sealed (it is more desirable to have some amount of oxygen available tot he mixture).
+Mix them well so that there are no dry spots, and leave it in a container, lightly sealed (it is more desirable to have some amount of oxygen available to the mixture).

 After 12 hours, add 25g of unbleached flour and 25g of water, and mix it well.
 Repeat this step every 12 hours for 2 to 3 days, until the mixture starts to form